janboddez/fstop/README.md

 DB::table('users')->insert(['name' => 'alice', 'email' => 'alice@example.org', 'password' => Hash::make('<my-super-secret-password>'), 'url' => 'https://example.org/']);
 ```

+You'll want to also set `fstop/public` as your web server's "document root."
-You should then able to head over to https://example.org/admin and log in.
+You should now able to head over to https://example.org/admin and log in.